Simo Häyhä: Honours

 Shortly after the Winter War, on 28 August 1940, Finnish Field Marshal Carl Gustaf Emil Mannerheim promoted Häyhä straight from alikersantti (the lowest military rank of a non-commissioned officer) to vänrikki (the first military rank of an officer).
 In 1941, Häyhä was also nominated as a Knight of the Mannerheim Cross, the most distinguished Finnish military honour.
-However, the nomination remained "under consideration".
-He also received the Kollaa fighters' medal, the silver version of the Cross of Kollaa Battle, number 4.
+However, due to administrative reasons, the knighthood was not granted, as the cross was not awarded to anyone solely for achievements in the Winter War.
+He also received the Cross of Kollaa medal, one of the first seven made of silver.
+Häyhä's cross was numbered four, following Marshal Mannerheim, President Kyösti Kallio, and Häyhä's division commander, Colonel Antero Svensson.